Helping to create a more collaborative, integrated system to support improved safety and wellbeing outcomes for all Victorians.

 This guide underpins all MARAM responsibilities for practice.
 It outlines key elements of the MARAM Framework, the service system, the evidence-based family violence risk factors that underpin all levels of risk assessment practice, and presentations of risk across different age groups, Aboriginal and diverse communities.
 The Foundational Knowledge Guide is required reading for all professionals including those in direct practice roles, leadership, governance, management and supervision.

-Responsibilities for Practice Guides 1 – 10
+Responsibilities for Practice Guides 1 to 10

-Guides 1-10 reflect each of the ten responsibilities set out in the MARAM.
+Guides 1 to 10 reflect each of the ten responsibilities set out in the MARAM.
 These guides build on Foundational Knowledge to provide practice guidance from safe engagement, identification of risk, through to levels of risk assessment and management, secondary consultation and referral, information sharing, and multi-agency and coordinated practice.
 The practice guides also inform how the MARAM risk assessment tools are used.
 Professionals should work with their organisational leaders to understand their role and to identify which responsibilities they should be applying in practice.